openwallet-foundation-labs/identity-credential/README.md

    not yet migrated to the newer libraries.
 At some point this library will be removed.
 Unlike the other libraries and applications, this library is in Java, not Kotlin.
+- `identity-doctypes` contains known credential document types (for example ISO/IEC 18013-5:2021 mDL and EU PID) along with human-readable descriptions of claims / data elements and also sample data.
+This is packaged separately from the core `identity` library because its size is non-negligible and not all applications need this or they may bring their own.

 These libraries are intended to be used by Wallet Applications (mobile applications on the credential holder's device), Reader Applications (applications